smoukey/Group-Revenue-Tracker/README.md

 ### Note: Using a VPN is optional, and only necessary if you face issues accessing Roblox while running the script on a VPS or panel.

-## Troubleshooting

-- If the script is not working as expected, double-check your session token (`ROBLOX_TOKEN`), group ID (`GROUP_ID`), and Discord webhook URL (`WEBHOOK_URL`).
-- Ensure the `ROBLOX_TOKEN` is valid and that you are logged into the correct Roblox account.
-- If you face issues obtaining the session token, ensure that your VPN is connected to the correct country and that your browser's developer tools are correctly configured to access cookies.
-- Make sure the account has the permissions needed to view pending robux.

 ---

 # Donations